Part Nine (of 22) – Musical Instruments in Natyashastra

 Bharatha advises that only a small number of instruments be played during household celebrations.

 8.1.
-Bharatha often uses the term Pushkara (drums made of wood) Vadya-s to denote the Avanaddha type of instruments that are covered with hide.
+Bharatha often uses the term Pushkara (drums made of wood) Vadya-s to denote the Avanaddha type of instruments, in general, that are covered with hide.
 Among these, the three viz.
 Mridanga, Panava and Dardura were the major type (Anga) of the Pushkara Vadya-s.
-And, Jhallarl and Pataha etc were the minor ones.
+And, Jhallari and Pataha etc were the minor ones.

 8.2.
-With regard to the major type of Pushkara-s (Mridanga, Panava and Dardura) Bharatha says (NS.37-39): They have no harshness of sound, produce clear notes, and are played with well regulated strokes.
+Bharata says there are one hundred varieties (suggesting a very large number) of Pushkaras.
+But , he talks, in some fair detail , about the three major type of Pushkaras (Mridanga, Panava and Dardura) Bharatha remarks : they have no harshness of sound, produce clear notes, and are played with well regulated strokes(NS.33.
+25-26).

 8.3.
-As regards the rules of playing these three Pushkara-s , it is said : Pushkara instruments should have following aspects : sixteen syllabic sounds (aksara\ four Margas, Vilepana, six Karanas, three Yatis, three Layas, three Gatis, three Pracsras, three Yogas, three Panis, five Pani-prahata, three Praharas, three Marjanas, eighteen Jaatis and twenty Prakaras.
+As regards the rules of playing these three Pushkara-s , it is said : Pushkara instruments should have following aspects : sixteen syllabic sounds (aksara), four Margas, Vilepana, six Karanas, three Yatis, three Layas, three Gatis, three Pracsras, three Yogas, three Panis, five Pani-prahata, three Praharas, three Marjanas, eighteen Jaatis and twenty Prakaras. ( NS.33.
+37-39 )

 He also lists of the qualities (guna) and defects (dosha) of the drum player in relation to playing each type of drum, such as : Mrdanga, Panava, Dardara and others.